Southeast Missouri State University’s Academic Policies outlines the admissions process and academic procedures to be adopted campus-wide.

 - Present a minimum overall GPA of 2.50.

-- Present a minimum major GPA of 2.50 with a “C” or higher in every course in the Sport Management major and Business Administration minor as outlined in the degree requirements in the Undergraduate BULLETIN.
+- Present a minimum major GPA of 2.50 with a “C” or higher in every course in the Sport Management major, Business minor, and Recreation Management Track as outlined in the degree requirements in the Undergraduate BULLETIN.

-- Completion of required experiential learning opportunities: SM 370 Sport Management Practicum (minimum of 80 clock hours) and SM 470 Sport Management internship (minimum of 480 clock hours) with the approval and direct supervision of the Department of Kinesiology, Nutrition, and Recreation.
+- Completion of required experiential learning opportunities: SM 370 Sport Management Practicum (minimum of 80 clock hours) and SM 470 Sport Management Internship (minimum of 480 clock hours) with the approval and direct supervision of the Department of Allied Health, Kinesiology, and Sport Sciences.

 - Completion of the exit survey at the end of SM 470.